buildpacks/rfcs/text/0000-danger-zone.md

 [unresolved-questions]: #unresolved-questions

 * Should certain CNB-reserved folders be mountable?
 I believe that preventing mounts at their locations restricts the upside to this feature, without adding a significant amount of safety.
 The overall feature is quite dangerous and special-casing two folders isn't going to change that significantly.
+* Should this be included behind experimental support of the `pack` CLI?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes